 Safe arrival programs are a mechanism that parents and schools can use to account for any pupil’s unexplained failure to arrive at school.
 Parents are responsible for communicating planned pupil absences, lateness or bus changes to the school on a timely basis.
 Furthermore, parents, guardians and caregivers are responsible for providing the school with complete and current emergency information to enable the school to make any necessary follow-up contacts.

-Attendance is taken each morning and afternoon at our school.
+Attendance is taken each morning at our school.
 If the school is unaware of why a child is absent the following calls must be made until contact is made to verify the reason for the absence:

 - parents will be called at home